danliris/com-danliris-service-deal-tracking/README.md

 ViewModels

 - The View Model refers to the objects which hold the data that needs to be shown to the user.The View Model is related to the presentation layer of our application.
 They are defined based on how the data is presented to the user rather than how they are stored.

-Configs

-- Collection of classes to setup entity model  that will be used in EF framework to generate schema database.

 Migrations